Jonathan Strong (slave)

 Jonathan Strong (c.
 1747/8–1773) was an enslaved person and subject of one of the earliest legal cases relating to slavery in Britain and the British abolitionist movement.

 It is not known where Strong was born, but he was brought to Britain from the British colony of Barbados by a Barbadian lawyer and slave trader, David Lisle.
-On 22 July 1765, when he was fifteen or sixteen years old, Strong was baptised.
+On 22 July 1765, when he was fifteen or sixteen years old, Strong was baptised at St Leonard's, Shoreditch.
 Many enslaved black people at this time thought that they became free upon baptism, and it is possibly this fact that prompted his enslaver to severely assault him and leave Strong on the street.
 Strong later recalled that he could barely see or walk as a result of his injuries, but he made his way to the house of William Sharp, a surgeon who treated poor Londoners at his house free of charge.
 There, he was seen by William's brother Granville.
 William said that Strong "seemed ready to die" when he first arrived, and he and his brother both gave Strong money for clothes and food.
 William arranged for him to be treated at St Bartholomew's Hospital, where Strong received over four months of treatment.